 Exiting via Paddy-Go-Easy Pass

-I spotted days-old boot tracks by the lake.
-So we followed it up to Paddy-Go-Easy Pass.
-From the pass, we continued to hike down on the trail.
-Then I changed back to microspikes lower down by the snow line.
+I spotted days-old boot tracks by the shore.
+So we followed them up to Paddy-Go-Easy Pass.
+From there, we exited via the trail.
+Later I changed into microspikes down by the snow line.

-We reached the trailhead at dusk.
-Then we proceeded to hike two miles on the road back to the North Scatter Creek Trailhead.
+There were a handful of down trees in the lower forest.
+Soon, we reached the bottom at dusk.
+Then we hiked another two miles on the road back to the car by Scatter Creek.

 See more trip photos here.